2 recommended wildlife locations.The species listed below are just a selection of those you may see.

 1 recommended place to stay.

-Occupying a waterfront spot in the fishing village of Grundarfjordur, this charming traditional hotel has a fantastic restaurant and outdoor hot tubs.
+Occupying a waterfront spot in the fishing village of Grundarfjordur, this charming traditional hotel is perfectly located for whale watching and northern lights sightings on the Snæfellsnes Peninsula.
+It offers 29 rooms with mountain or sea view, as well as a fantastic restaurant and outdoor hot tubs.